-Insulation of tents are very poor so having a frosty interior will take more then the usual amount of energy but it is achievable with some planning.
+Insulation of tents is very poor, so having a frosty interior will take more than the usual amount of energy but it is achievable with some planning.

 For the tradesmen living in the bush that needs a little more comfort, you’ll need gear that is a bit more substantial and a power source will be a must.
 Portable coolers or refrigerant air conditioners (window air conditioners) are your answer.
 Evaporative coolers are less effective in humid areas so window air conditioning units are the best option.

-Most tent needs a bit of modification to duct the cool air in and dump the hot air outside.
-Power cables should be approved for outdoor use and should be rated for at least 15 amps to avoid over heating.
+Most tents needs a bit of modification to duct the cool air in and dump the hot air outside.
+Power cables should be approved for outdoor use and should be rated for at least 15 amps to avoid overheating.

 Extra insulation will help with cooling, a flysheet over the tent and an emergency blanket over that works great.
 Make sure all holes and windows are closed, what was a great tent for a nice breeze to flow through must now be locked closed.

 It’s not always possible to carry all this gear with you, but camping in comfort is so worth it.
-The novelty of camping in the great outdoors wears of quickly if you wakeup dehydrated in an oven every morning when the sun comes up, or trying to fall asleep in a pool of sweet.
+The novelty of camping in the great outdoors wears off quickly if you wake up dehydrated in an oven every morning when the sun comes up, or trying to fall asleep in a pool of sweat.
 I always make sure that there is a bit of space for my tent air conditioner and my family enjoys our camping holidays so much more.